mgoddard/cockroach-aks-multi-region/README.md

             https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/multiregion/{README.md,client-secure.yaml,cluster-init-secure.yaml,cockroachdb-statefulset-secure.yaml,dns-lb.yaml,example-app-secure.yaml,external-name-svc.yaml,setup.py,teardown.py}
             ```

-        2. Retrieve the `kubectl` "contexts" for your clusters:
+        2. Run [./06_contexts_regions.sh](./06_contexts_regions.sh) to generate the `context` and `regions` maps you'll need in the next steps.

             ```bash
-            kubectl config get-contexts
+            $ ./06_contexts_regions.sh

+            # Replace the existing contexts and regions definitions in setup.py with these:
+            contexts = { 'westus': 'crdb-aks-westus', 'centralus': 'crdb-aks-centralus', 'eastus': 'crdb-aks-eastus' }
+            regions = { 'westus': 'westus', 'centralus': 'centralus', 'eastus': 'eastus' }

             ```

-            At the top of the `setup.py` script, fill in the `contexts` map with the zones of your clusters and their "context" names, e.g.:

-            > `context = { 'us-east1-b': 'gke_cockroach-shared_us-east1-b_cockroachdb1', 'us-west1-a': 'gke_cockroach-shared_us-west1-a_cockroachdb2', 'us-central1-a': 'gke_cockroach-shared_us-central1-a_cockroachdb3',
-            }`

-        3. In the `setup.py` script, fill in the `regions` map with the zones and corresponding regions of your clusters, for example:

-            > `$ regions = { 'us-east1-b': 'us-east1', 'us-west1-a': 'us-west1', 'us-central1-a': 'us-central1',
-            }`

-            Setting `regions` is optional, but recommended, because it improves CockroachDB's ability to diversify data placement if you use more than one zone in the same region.
-If you aren't specifying regions, just leave the map empty.
+            Use this output to edit `setup.py`.  **NOTE**: the `regions` map just maps each region to itself.

-        4. If you haven't already, [install CockroachDB locally and add it to your `PATH`](https://www.cockroachlabs.com/docs/v20.1/install-cockroachdb).
+        3. If you haven't already, [install CockroachDB locally and add it to your `PATH`](https://www.cockroachlabs.com/docs/v20.1/install-cockroachdb).
 The `cockroach` binary will be used to generate certificates.

             If the `cockroach` binary is not on your `PATH`, in the `setup.py` script, set the `cockroach_path` variable to the path to the binary.

-        5. Optionally, to optimize your deployment for better performance, review [CockroachDB Performance on Kubernetes](https://www.cockroachlabs.com/docs/v20.1/kubernetes-performance) and make the desired modifications to the `cockroachdb-statefulset-secure.yaml` file.
-        6. Run the `setup.py` script:
+        4. Run the `setup.py` script:

             ```bash
             python setup.py